THE PROBLEM WITH FRETTING

 The expectations of people are one thing.
 But the desire of the Lord may at times lead us in a different direction.
 A preacher, such as myself, must always remember that he is to speak so as to please God, not to try to please people.

 It is natural for us to want the approval of people.
-But remember Jesus said, “That which is highly esteemed of men may not be pleasing to God.”
-To please God we must follow Him as closely as we can.
+But remember Jesus said, “What is highly esteemed by men is an abomination to God.”
+To please God, we must follow Him as closely as we can.
 He then will justify us when justification is needed.
 It will be clear to everyone that our deeds were wrought in God.

 Be still before the LORD and wait patiently for him; do not fret when men succeed in their ways, when they carry out their wicked schemes.
-(Psalms 37:7)
+(Psalm 37:7)

 Do not fret!
 If we would allow ourselves to do so, we could rage and fume at the things taking place in our nation.
 But we are not to do this.
 Rather we are to tell the Lord about how we feel and what we would like to see take place, and then wait quietly for Him to do what is righteous.

 There always will be wicked men carrying out their schemes, it appears.
 They apparently may succeed in attaining their wicked objectives.
 But remember!
 God is in control of the earth.
 There is nothing anyone can do without God’s permission.